drelabre/NVR-File-Path-Consolidator/README.md

 This is a functionality that I need for some of my workflows and am sharing it in the event it's useful to anyone else.

-Full disclosure: I am not a programmer and used Perplexity and Claude Sonnet to help me understand and develop this node.
+**Full disclosure:** I am not a programmer and used Perplexity and Claude Sonnet to help me understand and develop this node.

+Free to use, modidy, whatefer.
 Use at your own risk.
-dre@n-v-r.com

-End of transmission from The Department of Never Been Done Before.
+***End of transmission from The Department of Never Been Done Before.***